-When I awake the back of my head rests on the last step and my legs feel very far away.
+When I awake, the back of my head rests on the last step and my legs feel very far away.
 I crane my neck to find them.
-Oh, there they are sprawled out in front of me!
+There they are, sprawled out in front of me!

 They’re nice legs.
-I’ve always been able to count on them even when they were skinny and very hairy.
+I’ve always been able to count on them, even when they were skinny and hairy.
 Did I shave?
 I don’t want to pricker Aidan.
 My leg hair has been known to hurt rose bushes.

 I roll with the rapidity of a baleen whale during hibernation in frozen Arctic waters until my face rests on the bottom step.
 Thonk.
 What’s that step made of?
 Mafia concrete?